Phenol: Reactions

-Phenol and its derivatives react with iron(III) chloride to give intensely colored solutions containing phenoxide complexes.
+Phenol and its derivatives react with neutral iron(III) chloride to give intensely violet colored solutions containing phenoxide complexes.

+Phenol gives a positive result with the Ceric Ammonium Nitrate (CAN) test, and produces a dark brownish precipitate, contrary to standard aliphatic alcohols which typically give a pink or red color.

 Production

 Because of phenol's commercial importance, many methods have been developed for its production, but the cumene process is the dominant technology.